Cyb-0rg/react-formik-validator/README.md

-# A form validation app built with Reacts beloved formkik hook for form validation
+# A form validation app built with React's beloved formik hook for form validation

 ## The basic page